codeurjc/BugHunter/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6522906.svg)](https://doi.org/10.5281/zenodo.6522906)

 Reproduction package for the paper "Hunting bugs: Towards an automated approach to identifying which change caused a bug through regression testing", presented to ASE 2022 (still under review).

+This repository contains the tool that allows, from a commit that fixes a bug and a test that reveals this bug, to find the commit that introduced the bug.
+It also includes a collection of Jupyter Notebooks to analyze in detail the results of the tool.

 This package contains:

 ```
 .